gmanchon/kampai/README.md

 - make the terminal engaging, gamification on project perf ?

-- provide access to generic canai package classes in project rails classes, not only rails command
+- provide access to generic kampai package classes in project rails classes, not only rails command

-- KANPAI_PACKAGE_ROOT allows to trun commands from anywhere in the project structure
+- KAMPAI_PACKAGE_ROOT allows to trun commands from anywhere in the project structure

-- no need to install the generated package in order to use the kanpai scripts
+- no need to install the generated package in order to use the kampai scripts

 - refacto : clarify the context the functions are supposed to be used in (project generation by script, inside of project by script, inside of project by project)

-- list created files at each step (kanpai new, kanpai generate, etc)
+- list created files at each step (kampai new, kampai generate, etc)

 - activate the virtual env of the project when running a command

 - clone templates from url / git version

 - create framework classes
-:- KanpaiMLFlow
+:- KampaiMLFlow
-:- KanpaiTrainer
+:- KampaiTrainer
 :- create application.rb conf file for mlflow server source

 - add tests
 - validate on windows

 - DE week students learn to create a template
-- kanpai allows to juggle with the templates and shared code and prod
+- kampai allows to juggle with the templates and shared code and prod

 - >>> use MVC pattern for command line, note for data repo